 Archroma Sanitized® material is very light and breathable.
 I love the loose hoody design.
 It covers her entire head!
 She didn’t mind at all when I pulled it all the way up to protect her from the sun.
 I think she liked getting the sun blocked.
 She was not even fazed a little bit.
 She happily kept on hiking.

 It was easier to dress than undress.
-It fits snug in the chest so it was a bit of effort to pull her first front leg out.
+It fits snugly in the chest so it was a bit of effort to pull her first front leg out.
 It’s not hard but it’s not easy.
 She didn’t run away from me when I tried to put it on her again after the first time so I know she didn’t hate it.
 This probably isn’t an issue for a pup with a narrow chest.

 We tested the suit in Warner Springs, CA during a weekend trip.
 Surprisingly there were many mosquitoes.
 Huge mosquitoes!
-I assumed probably many ticks were there too considering the amount of tall grasses along the trails.
+I assumed probably many ticks were there too considering the number of tall grasses along the trails.
 She didn’t get one bite nor I noticed any of them landing on her.
 Insect/bug test passed by us.

 She had no problem going potty in this.
 That’s always a good thing. 😉